 The H.O.
-Hirt Trusts collectively own 2,340 shares of the Company's Class B Common Stock, which, since such shares represent 76.22% of the outstanding shares of Class B Common Stock, is sufficient to determine the outcome of any matter submitted to a vote of the holders of the Class B Common Stock, assuming all of the shares held by the H.O.
+Hirt Trusts collectively own 2,340 shares of Class B Common Stock, which, because such shares represent 76.22% of the outstanding shares of Class B Common Stock, is sufficient to determine the outcome of any matter submitted to a vote of the holders of the Class B Common Stock, assuming all of the shares held by the H.O.
 Hirt Trusts are voted in the same manner.
 The trustees of the H.O.
-Hirt Trusts are F. William Hirt, Susan Hirt Hagen and Mellon Bank, N.A.
+Hirt Trusts as of the record date for the Annual Meeting are F. William Hirt, Susan Hirt Hagen and Bankers Trust Company ("Bankers Trust").
 Under the provisions of the H.O.
-Hirt Trusts, the shares of the Company's Class B Common Stock held by the H.O.
-Hirt Trusts are to be voted as directed by a majority of the three trustees.
-If at least a majority of the trustees of both of the H.O.
-Hirt Trusts agrees to vote for the election of the 12 nominees for director named below and for ratification of the selection of Brown, Schwab, Bergquist & Co. as independent public accountants for 1998, such nominees will be elected as directors of the Company and the selection of Brown, Schwab, Bergquist & Co. as independent public accountants for 1998 will be ratified even if all shares of Class B Common Stock other than those held by the H.O.
-Hirt Trusts, are not voted for such nominees or for such ratification.
+Hirt Trusts, the shares of Class B Common Stock held by the H.O.
+Hirt Trusts are to be voted as directed by a majority of trustees then in office.
+If at least a majority of the trustees then in office of both of the H.O.
+Hirt Trusts vote for the election of the 11 nominees for director named below and for ratification of the selection of Brown, Schwab, Bergquist & Co. as the Company's independent public accountants for 1999, such nominees will be elected as directors of the Company and the selection of Brown, Schwab, Bergquist & Co. as the Company's independent public accountants for 1999 will be ratified, even if all shares of Class B Common Stock other than those held by the H.O.
+Hirt Trusts are not voted for such nominees or for such ratification.
 The Company has not been advised at this time, however, how the trustees of the H.O.
 Hirt Trusts intend to vote at the Annual Meeting.